Radish-RCI/Documentation/Roadmap.md

 ## Phase 2: Radish Portal - PUBLIC BETA
 ### September 15, 2018 - IN PROCESS

-The primary aim of this phase is to prepare the application for promotion to the general public as beta.
+The primary aim of this phase is to prepare the Conversation Space application for promotion to the general public as beta.
 The intent here is to continue to attract and on-board key individuals--primarily technology developers and general visionaries--in order to accelerate the collective development of the Radish platform.

 Goals in realizing this phase are: